RandleBR/xlsx2db/Db2i node link.md

 ## Using the link in a node project

-In each node project directory that requires the IBM DB2i module, exeute :
+In each node project directory that requires the IBM DB2i module, execute :

 ```
 npm link db2i
 ```
 This creates a symbolic link in the project's node_modules directory.
-The project require() can be be be shortened (and does not include the node version)
+The project require() can be be be shortened (so it does not include the node version)

 ```
 var modulename = require('db2i/lib/db2a')